30+ Average Screen Time Statistics for 2024

 Still, a few years after the onset of the pandemic, that heightened average screen time is lingering longer than many people may have anticipated.

-- During the height of COVID-19, 62% of US parents reported that their kids and teens were spending more than 4 hours a day in front of a screen, with Netflix and YouTube being the most popular apps.
+- During the height of COVID-19, 62% of U.S. parents reported that their kids and teens were spending more than 4 hours a day in front of a screen, with Netflix and YouTube being the most popular apps.

 - When it comes to staying connected during COVID, teens far preferred texting to calling.
 83% of teens used texting to stay in touch, 72% used phone calls, and 37% used email.